sveltia/sveltia-cms/README.md

 - A completely new Asset Library, built separately from the image selection dialog, makes it easy to manage all of your files, including images, videos and documents.
   - Navigate between the global media folder and per-collection media folders[^6].
+  - Preview image, audio, video, text and PDF files.
+Check your site’s [CSP](#set-up-content-security-policy) if the preview doesn’t work.
   - Copy the public URL or file path of one or more selected assets to clipboard.
   - Copy the text or image data of of a selected asset to clipboard.
   - Download one or more selected assets at once.